Untitled

 Read chapter III in Smith.

-See “The Buddha” PBS documentary (posted in class)
+See “The Buddha” PBS documentary (posted in the module)

 Read and view the resources in the week 5 module.